rajesh-adk-137/simple_rag_app/README.md

 ## Usage

-1. Open the application in your browser
+1. Open the application in your browser(this make take a while)
 2. Upload a PDF document
-3. Wait for the document to process (this may take a few moments)
+3. Wait for the document to process
 4. Enter your question in the text box
 5. View the generated answer